These Poached Pears with Cardamom are a light, delicious dessert of ripe pears poached in a spice-infused white wine syrup.

 Bring wine, water, honey, and cardamom to a boil in a medium saucepan (it should be big enough to hold all your pears, but small enough that you don't have to use extra wine to cover the pears).

 Lower heat to medium and add pears.
-Simmer for 10 minutes and add lime juice.
+Simmer for 10 minutes and add lemon or lime juice.
 Simmer 5 more minutes.
 Pears are ready when they can be easily pierced with a fork.

 Serve pears with a large spoonful or two of the poaching liquid, and add additional honey if desired.